 When Amy Corey was adopted from DaNang, Vietnam, she was given a chance at a life larger than she could ever imagine.
-At only 22 years old, Amy has survived the storms that life has thrown at her and is thriving in spite of them.
+Amy has survived the storms that life has thrown at her and is thriving in spite of them.
 Amy has taken her sufferings and turned them into motivation to launch her to success.
 Having established herself as a country music recording artist with a lengthy resume, we’d say she’s certainly on her way.

 In 2018 Amy released her first single “Stay Fierce”, an anthem that was the perfect presentation of Amy’s songwriting skills, vocals, and passion to make a difference in the world with her powerful story.
 It led her to sign to an Artist Development deal with Grammy-nominated producer Kent Wells, which turned into a management deal in November of 2018.